Gains in cloud, digital transformation boost SAP 2021 Q1 revenue outlook

 Join GamesBeat Summit 2021 this April 28-29.
 Register for a free or VIP pass today.

-(Reuters) — German software group SAP on Tuesday nudged its outlook for 2021 revenue higher after reporting first-quarter results showing gains in cloud sales following the launch of a new business transformation initiative.
+(Reuters) — German software group SAP on Tuesday nudged its outlook for 2021 revenue higher after reporting first-quarter results showing gains in cloud sales, following the launch of a new business transformation initiative.

-SAP said it now expects cloud and software revenue this year of between 23.4 billion euros and 23.8 billion euros ($28 billion to $28.4 billion) at constant currency, up by 100 million euros from prior guidance and a rise of 1-2% year-on-year.
+SAP said it now expects cloud and software revenue this year of between 23.4 billion euros and 23.8 billion euros ($28 billion to $28.4 billion) at constant currency, up 100 million euros from prior guidance and a rise of 1-2% year-on-year.

 Its forecast for adjusted annual operating profit was unchanged at 7.8 billion euros to 8.2 billion euros, representing a decline of 1-6% from last year’s outturn.